Matt Levy

 Matthew John Levy, OAM (born 11 January 1987) is a retired Australian Paralympic swimmer.
 At five Paralympic Games from 2004 to 2020, he has won three gold, one silver and six bronze medals.

 Personal

 Levy has cerebral palsy and a vision impairment due to being born 15 weeks premature.
 He attended St Andrew's Cathedral School in Sydney.
-He works at Westpac Bank, is on the board of directors of the New South Wales disability organisation Ability Options, and lives in Sydney.
+He works at Deloitte, is on the board of directors of the New South Wales disability organisation Ability Options, and lives in Sydney.

 He completed a Bachelor of Business at Swinburne University of Technology in 2015 and a Master of Business Administration at the University of Canberra in 2021.
 In 2020, he released a memoir/self-help book, Keeping Your Head Above Water: Inspirational Insights From a Champion.

 Competitive career

 Levy is classified as an S7 swimmer.
 Levy first competed for Australia in 2003; that year, he broke the 200 m freestyle short course world record.
 He competed but did not win any medals at the 2004 Athens Games.
 He competed at the 2006 IPC Swimming World Championships and won four silver and four bronze medals at the 2007 Telstra Short Course Championships.
 At the 2008 Beijing Games, he won a gold medal in the 4×100 m medley relay 34 pts event.
 At the 2010 IPC Swimming World Championships, he won a gold medal in the 4×100 m freestyle relay event, two silver medals in the 100 m breaststroke and 100 m freestyle events, and two bronze medals in the 50 m butterfly and 200 m individual medley events.

 At the 2012 London Paralympics he won five medals: a gold medal in the 4×100 m freestyle relay, a silver medal in the 100 m freestyle S7, and three bronze medals in the 200 m individual medley SM7, 100 m breaststroke SB7 and 4×100 m medley relay.
 He also participated in the 400 m freestyle S7, 50 m butterfly S7 and 50 m freestyle S7 events.